Cyberes/MatrixGPT/README.md

 <br>

 - Don't try to use two bots in the same thread.
-- You can DM a bot for a private chat.
+- You can DM the bot for a private chat.
 - The bot will move its read marker whenever a message is sent in the room.

 <br>